Gregory W. Heidrich

 Stacy D. R. Lin

-Deputy Executive Director & Chief Financial Officer
+Deputy Chief Executive & Chief Financial Officer

-Stacy Lin, CPA, MBA, CGMA, CAE, is the deputy executive director and chief financial officer of the Society of Actuaries (SOA), a position she has held since July 2007.
+Stacy Lin, CPA, MBA, CGMA, CAE, is the deputy chief executive and chief financial officer of the Society of Actuaries (SOA), a position she has held since July 2007.
 She is responsible for the Strategic Management, Market Research, Finance, Customer Service and Information Technologies Departments.

 Before joining the SOA in 1999, she served as the chief financial officer of a pneumatic tool distributor where she managed all financial aspects of the business and was a member of the executive team.
 Prior to that position, Lin was an audit and consulting manager in public accounting firms where she was responsible for financial audits, due diligence reports for acquisitions, financial budgets and forecasts, cost analysis, financial analysis and operational reviews for clients including nonprofit organizations.